 John Peers has been an officer and director of Lightfleet since its inception in April 2003.
 Between September 1999 and April 2003 Mr. Peers was the Chief Executive Officer of Xyron Corporation.
 Mr. Peers was the founder of Logical Machine Corp. prior to creating ‘The Byte Shop’, one of the first successful chains of personal computer stores.
 His studies in human learning led him to a neurological emulations approach in computing, now better-known as neural networking technology.
 In 1982, Mr. Peers founded Novix, Inc., specializing in the design of high-speed microprocessors and software optimized for neural and massive parallel computing.
-He received his English National Certificate in physical chemistry from Newcastle Polytechnic and Bournemouth Technical College in the U.K.
+He received his English National Certificate in physical chemistry from Newcastle Polytechnic and Bournemouth Technical College in the U.K..

-Jay Brandon has been an officer of Lightfleet since August 2007, responsible to lead worldwide commercial sales, strategic alliance and licensing activities.
-Between January, 2001 and August 2007 Mr. Brandon had responsibility for all sales and operations for WebTrends in Asia (Pacific Rim) and Latin America.
+Jay Brandon has been an officer of Lightfleet since August 2007, responsible for leading worldwide commercial sales, strategic alliance and licensing activities.
+Between January 2001 and August 2007 Mr. Brandon had responsibility for all sales and operations for WebTrends in Asia (Pacific Rim) and Latin America.
 Mr. Brandon has over 25 years of domestic and international sales experience at companies that include Compaq and Tektronix.
 He served as Director of International Business Development for the Printer Division of Tektronix where he was later promoted to President of Tektronix Canada.
 At Compaq, the then fastest start-up in American business, Mr. Brandon held various positions including managing sales planning and operations, starting Compaq’s first overseas subsidiary (Compaq UK), and serving as sales director at Compaq Asia where he managed growth of over 100% per year.
 He holds a BS degree in Psychology from Portland State University, and an MBA degree from the Thunderbird School of Global Management.

 Robert Collier has been an officer of Lightfleet since its inception in April 2003.
 Prior to his association with Lightfleet, Mr. Collier was CFO for Xyron Corporation starting in September 2002.
 Mr. Collier leads the financial and administrative activities at Lightfleet.
-He has over 25 years of strategic and operational management experience, in a variety of high technology multinationals, including Ford Aerospace & Communications Corp., General Instrument, Verbatim, VeriFone and Hewlett Packard.
+He has over 30 years of strategic and operational management experience, in a variety of high technology multinationals, including Ford Aerospace & Communications Corp., General Instrument, Verbatim, VeriFone and Hewlett Packard.
 As VeriFone’s Director of Finance, Mr. Collier helped grow the company from pre-IPO to revenue of nearly half a billion dollars, through its subsequent acquisition by Hewlett Packard.
 He holds a degree in Accounting and Finance from the University of Oklahoma and an MBA degree from the Harvard Graduate School of Business Administration.